viur-ignite/viur-ignite-js/README.md

 >The ViUR Ignite Framework is the first attempt in building a sturdy foundation for ViUR products and Mausbrand projects.<br>This CSS toolkit is the very core of ViUR Ignite.
 It is built upon the principles of many CSS guides and frameworks.

 VIUR Ignite JS is an extenstion to [VIUR Ignite CSS](https://github.com/viur-ignite/viur-ignite-css).
-It's a simple JavaScript libary based on jQuery,
+It's a simple JavaScript libary based on jQuery.
+For a detailed introduction on the ViUR ignite framework and examples have a look at [http://ignite.viur.is](http://ignite.viur.is).

 ## Install
 ```